Dr. Fidel Murphy

-He shares a busy home with his wife, children, and their two cats Dizzy and Monk.
+He shares a busy home with his wife, children, and their two cats Monk and Miles.
 Dr. Murphy enjoys swimming, spending time with his friends and surfing when he gets a chance.
 He first joined the Canadian Veterinary Medical Association and the College of Veterinarians in 2003.
 He is also a member of the Veterinary Information Network since 2008.
 He also sits on the board of the Hastings Sunrise Community Policing Centre.

 Dr. Monica Faltyn